-Roadway Reporter allows you to select a number of attributes from either Roads and Highways linear event layers to report the mile count of those attributes summarized on up to three different summary fields.
+You can select a number of attributes from ArcGIS Roads and Highways linear event layers to report the mile count of those attributes summarized on up to three different summary fields.
 The following is an example of a mileage report that has been created using Roadway Reporter.
 The report has been configured to summarize road mileage by county, providing mileage for urban type (Rural Roads and Urban Roads), lane miles, and toll roads.

-Examples of other types of mileage reports that a user can configure include the following:
+Examples of other types of mileage reports that you can configure include the following:

 - Mileage of urban roads and rural roads summarized by counties and whether they are paved or unpaved